-Jennifer has been performing for over 30 years.
+Jennifer has been performing for almost 40 years.
 During this time she has worked as a concert pianist, musical director for theater, radio programmer, college teacher, and private piano instructor.
 She is author of the book Subject Guide to Classical Instrumental Music published by Scarecrow Press.

 After receiving a master’s degree from Northwestern University in music composition in 1989, Jennifer began to formulate a feminine aesthetic in music.
-She created a performance piece, Composing Women: Unveiling the Feminine in Music, and also a concert which examined the life and music of Clara Schumann, a 19th century pianist and composer.
+She created a performance piece, Composing Women: Unveiling the Feminine in Music, and also a concert which examined the life and music of Clara Schumann, a 19th century pianist and composer, which she toured with for 7 years.
 Jennifer re-released her 1995 recording on CD, Romance: The Piano Music of Clara Schumann, on Clara's 195th birthday (9/13/2014).

 In Jennifer’s words, “The arts are a universal source of health, healing and holiness.
 They are the very fabric of my life.
 I interweave them to create healing, inspiration, and joy.”